CSCfi/csc-user-guide/docs/support/tutorials/mahti_quick.md

 # Getting started with Mahti

-FIXME: the whole article should be carefully rewritten

 A quick start guide for Mahti users.
 It is assumed that you have previously used CSC supercomputing resources like Puhti, Sisu or Taito.
 If not, you can start by looking [here](../../computing/overview.md).